-In fact, controllers are perhaps better suited than ever for racing.
-Take the DualSense Edge, for example, which comes with adjustable joysticks and adaptive triggers to give you greater precision and control on the track.
+While many would opt for a top-tier racing wheel instead, it's important to acknowledge that controllers continue to be the preferred choice for many simulation racing enthusiasts.
+In fact, controllers are perhaps better suited than ever for racing titles like Forza Motorsport.
+Take the DualSense Edge, for instance, which comes with adjustable joysticks and adaptive triggers to give you greater precision and control on the track.

 Best PlayStation controller for racing